resource0x/concert0x/README.md

 ## Video/audio

 Video/audio call menu is available to piano1 after successful connection to piano2 is established.
+Feature was tested on diffirent browser configurations with mixed results.
+Very likely to work when piano1 is on Chrome and piano2 is either on Chrome or Firefox.

 ## Commands